sushanth02/Tutorial/README.md

-# Tutorial
+# Test-cases
-This is for tutorial purpose
+This repo is to file all the test cases and documents.